stas-semenov/one-way-multilinear/README.md

 ## One-way Multilinear Functions with Linear Shifts

 This repository contains the implementation and research materials for a novel class of binary operations on finite-dimensional vector spaces.
-These operations are defined by **second-order multilinear expressions with affine shifts**.
+These operations are defined by **second-order multilinear expressions with linear shifts**.

 ### Key Characteristics: